 Military Transfer/Activation Policy

-In the event a student is called to active, state, or federal military duty during the term in which he or she is currently enrolled at Doane, the following options are available to the student:
+In the event a student is called to active state or federal military duty during the term in which the student is currently enrolled at Doane, the following options are available to the student:

-- Remain enrolled in courses in order to complete coursework off campus by the end of the term.
+- Remain enrolled in courses in order to complete coursework online of independent study by the end of the term.
 Students must discuss with and receive approval from all instructors to ensure this is possible.

 - Remain enrolled in courses and work with faculty to be assigned Incomplete grades that will be completed within one year from the end of the term.
 At least 75% of coursework must be completed in order to be eligible for an Incomplete grade.
 Students must discuss with and receive approval from all instructors for this option.

-The student should provide a copy of her or his activation orders or letter from the commander outlining the required military duty to the Registrar's Office or Veteran/Military Student Services.
+Students are advised to provide a copy of their activation orders or letter from the commander outlining the required military duty to the Registrar's Office or Veteran/Military Student Services.